Ipstenu/dreamobjects/readme.txt

 * Update AWS files
 * Change hostname to objects-us-west-1.dream.io
 * Change language on new setups based on user feedback
-* More checks on when to display content you can use.
+* Improve check on when to show content
+* Prevent multiple ASAP backups from running at the same time

 = 4.0.1 =